 If you are passionate about the environment, love working outdoors in exotic locations, and want to inspire the next generation to look up from their phones and reconnect with nature - this might be the job for you.
-We are always on the lookout for qualified environmental scientists to join out team of field teaching staff.
+We are always on the lookout for qualified environmental scientists to join our team of field teaching staff.

 The primary aim of the internship is to provide unique opportunities for training in the field of environmental education programmes.
 Interns will learn how to competently execute all dimensions of field trips.
-The 6 months provide both challenging and rewarding work in which you very much get out as much as you put in.
+The 6 months provide both challenging and rewarding work in which you will get out as much as you put in.

 The role will include but is not limited to:

 - Teaching small groups of students (10-12 per intern) environmental science themes in a field setting or during interactive presentations.

 - Learning how to maintain student flow and programme fluidity.

 - Assisting with the safe and efficient organisation of large group movements in a variety of ecosystems such as coral reefs, rainforest, plantations, mangroves and freshwater streams or urban environments.